-In the 2018-2019 season, Bairos appears with the San Francisco Symphony, makes subscription debuts with the Boston Pops, the Singapore Symphony Orchestra, the Fort Worth Symphony Orchestra and conducts the Wichita and Winston-Salem Symphony’s.
+In the 2018-2019 season, Bairos appears with San Francisco Symphony, makes subscription debuts with The Boston Pops, Singapore Symphony Orchestra, Fort Worth Symphony Orchestra and conducts the Wichita and Winston-Salem Symphonies.
 Bairos also continues his longstanding relationship with the Atlanta and Grand Rapids Symphony Orchestras, where he conducts and curates new music performances and mentors emerging composers in collaboration with the American Composers Orchestra’s Earshot program.
-His relationship with the National Symphony Orchestra continued through 2018, directing their critically-acclaimed DeClassified Series, the In Your Neighborhood Initiative, and multiple Pops programs.
+His relationship with National Symphony Orchestra continued through 2018, directing their critically-acclaimed DeClassified Series, the In Your Neighborhood Initiative, and multiple Pops programs.

-Bairos has appeared with the Detroit, Houston, North Carolina, Knoxville, and Alabama Symphony Orchestras, the Louisiana and Rhode Island Philharmonic’s and the Los Angeles Chamber Orchestra.
+Bairos has appeared with the Detroit, Houston, North Carolina, Knoxville, and Alabama Symphony Orchestras, the Louisiana and Rhode Island Philharmonics and Los Angeles Chamber Orchestra.
 In addition, he has made numerous returns to the Atlanta, St. Louis, San Diego, Florida, Sarasota, Jacksonville, Charlotte and Charleston Symphony Orchestras.
-International engagements include the Malaysian Philharmonic Orchestra, Singapore, Leipzig and Oaxaca Symphony Orchestra’s, as well as the Orquesta Sinfónica’s do Porto Casa da Música (Poturgal), de Provincial de Santa Fe (Argentina), and de la Universidad de Guanajuato (Mexico).
+International engagements include Malaysian Philharmonic Orchestra, the Singapore, Leipzig and Oaxaca Symphony Orchestras, as well as Orquesta Sinfónica’s do Porto Casa da Música (Poturgal), de Provincial de Santa Fe (Argentina), and de la Universidad de Guanajuato (Mexico).

 Along with composer Sam Hyken, Bairos is Co-Founder and Artistic Director for Nu Deco Ensemble - Miami’s critically-acclaimed, genre-bending chamber orchestra.
 Nu Deco Ensemble enters its fourth season with their first upcoming studio album release, a tour to SPAC on Stage (Saratoga, NY), and the Boca Festival of the Arts, renewed partnerships with the Adrienne Arsht Center for the Performing Arts and Miami’s ground breaking venue, The Light Box.
 "Occasionally, you see or hear something that blows your mind.
 Last night, Nu Deco Ensemble at Saratoga Performing Arts Center was exactly that.”
 (Saratoga Living) Nu Deco Ensemble has commissioned and world-premiered over 60 new works, created a unique model for sustainability and relevance, and fuses an enthusiasm for new music with classical, popular, electronic, and multi-disciplined performances and artists.